Aggregation Trees

-Our methodology is similar to the causal trees of \citet{athey2016recursive}, but it differs in its direct applicability to observational studies and its focus on the trade-off between interpretability and the discovery of more granular heterogeneity.
-We compare the performance of aggregation and causal trees using both theoretical arguments and an empirical Monte-Carlo study \citep[][]{huber2013performance, lechner2013sensitivity}.\footnote{\ The literature presents a wide array of causal machine learning methodologies for estimating dense heterogeneous treatment effects \citep[see, e.g.,][]{wager2018estimation, athey2019generalized, kunzel2019metalearners}.
+Our methodology is similar to the causal trees of \textcite{athey2016recursive}, but it differs in its direct applicability to observational studies and its focus on the trade-off between interpretability and the discovery of more granular heterogeneity.
+We compare the performance of aggregation and causal trees using an empirical Monte-Carlo study \parencite[][]{huber2013performance, lechner2013sensitivity}.\footnote{\ The literature presents a wide array of causal machine learning methodologies for estimating dense heterogeneous treatment effects \parencite[see, e.g.,][]{wager2018estimation, athey2019generalized, kunzel2019metalearners, lechner2022modified}.
 However, aggregation trees focus on the construction of heterogeneous subgroups and the subsequent estimation of GATEs.
 Given these distinct objectives, we do not include these methodologies in our simulations.} Our simulation shows that aggregation trees lead to lower root mean squared error in the estimated treatment effects, with reductions of up to $121\%$.
 This improvement entirely stems from the lower variance of aggregation trees, resulting from a splitting strategy that is robust to covariates affecting the outcome levels but not the treatment effects.

 We also investigate the benefits of honesty compared to more standard \open adaptive" estimation that uses the same data for constructing the tree and GATE estimation.
 Honesty greatly benefits inference, ensuring approximately nominal coverage of confidence intervals.
 In contrast, adaptive estimation can result in coverage rates as low as $58\%$.